 Now it’s completely up to you to not mess things up.

-Emailing those people is a great way for not only collecting feedback from active website visitors but also for building relationships with them.
+Emailing those people is a great way not only to collect feedback from active website visitors but also for building relationships with them.

 But if you end your email with “Can you give me some feedback?”, you won’t be getting a ton of email responses.

-Instead of such generic questions, you need to come up with some specific question which reflects the person’s skills and strengths.
+Instead of such generic questions, you need to come up with some specific question that reflects the person’s skills and strengths.

 Pro tip: Include a funny gif or image.
 In the end, it’s all about making people smile.

-Have you ever thought about asking for feedback with paid ads?
-You haven’t, have you?
+Have you ever thought about asking for feedback with paid ads or with targeted URL paths?

 Well, I guess a lot of people aren’t aware of the benefits of retargeting your website visitors.

-Besides getting the chance to get in touch with already pre-branded people, it also enables you to communicate the additional value of your brand or product to people who already visited your website.
+Besides getting the chance to get in touch with already pre-branded people, it also enables you to communicate the added value of your brand or product to people who already visited your website.

 What to bear in mind when it comes to retargeting:

-- Use google tag manager for setting up retargeting ads on Google Adwords, Facebook & Twitter.
+- Use google tag manager for setting up retargeting ads on Google Adwords, Facebook, and Twitter.

 - Be as specific as possible.
 For example: Only ask people who visited your product tour about something product-related.